virjilakrum/zk-lokomotive/README.md

 2. **Encryption and Decryption:** Use RSA keys for encryption and decryption of AES keys.
 Implement the exchange of AES keys between clients securely.

+3. **IPFS Integration:** Retrieve files from IPFS based on the ZK proofs presented by the recipients.

+## Technical Implementation of [Solana-EVM] File Transfer:

-3. **Solana-EVM Bridge:** Establish a bridge between Solana and EVM networks for token transfer.
+1. **Solana-EVM Bridge:** Establish a bridge between Solana and EVM networks for token transfer.
 Implement the conversion of files into tokens with ZK proofs.

-4. **Wormhole Integration:** Utilize Wormhole for cross-chain communication between Solana and EVM networks.
+2. **Wormhole Integration:** Utilize Wormhole for cross-chain communication between Solana and EVM networks.
 Transfer tokens representing ZK proofs through the Wormhole bridge.

-5. **IPFS Integration:** Retrieve files from IPFS based on the ZK proofs presented by the recipients.

 ```
 git clone https://github.com/briansmith/crypto-bench && cd crypto-bench && cargo update && cargo +nightly bench
 ```